yvrctf/2015/babyplaypenfence/README.md

 ## Honorable mention

 You might have noticed that process_vm_readv and process_vm_writev aren't blocked either (the mongols did.)
-On Ubuntu those will be blocked in this context by the ptrace restrictions in the yama lkm.
+This was an oversight, but on Ubuntu those will be blocked in this context by the ptrace restrictions in the yama lkm.
 On other distros, that should have just worked.

 Also, it's a cooler solution. :)